 created by and for women, like Women Who Submit on Twitter, which offers info on open submissions and “submission parties,” both F2F and virtual.

-Where do you go for information and strategies on sending out your work?
-Help us out here, so we can get back to the fun part — the w
+us out here, so we can get back to the fun part — the w

 riting.